Board of Directors

 Throughout his career in health, Usman has led corporate and finance functions in a range of complex NHS organisations, including acute, Clinical Commissioning Groups and strategic health authorities; working with frontline teams to balance the need between high-quality service delivery and financial sustainability.

-Gurprit chairs the Sussex regional forum for digital clinical leaders across health and social care, and clinically leads the Sussex Shared Care Record Programme to digitally connect patients, clinicians and create a linked dataset to support population health, commissioning, service development and research.
+Gurprit previously chaired the Sussex regional forum for digital clinical leaders across health and social care, and clinically led the Sussex Shared Care Record Programme to digitally connect patients, clinicians and create a linked dataset to support population health, commissioning, service development and research.